 Art is a broad subject that encompasses everything from painting to modelling to art history.
 It is, however, often seen as secondary to academic subjects and less useful than core subjects like maths, English, and science.

 It is often the first subject to be dropped in home-schooling if time pressures mean study has to concentrate on ‘core’ subjects.
 On the flipside, it is often the simplest way to engage non-academically minded pupils, especially younger pupils, which can lead to a very obvious and unwelcome divide as they get older between the ‘fun’ subjects and ‘boring’ ones.
+Art and design in home-schooling can integrate core subjects more easily.

 From the article: “There are some families who are more scientifically minded who aren’t that interested about art as a subject.
 So then we look to the pupil – do they have an artistic temperament?
 Do they have a special educational need that would benefit from incorporating drawing or clay modelling, for example, into their day?
 How old is the pupil and what curriculum are they following – is there a requirement to study art and design as part of that curriculum?”